Tribler/trustchain-superapp/README.md

 [More about literature dao app](literaturedao/README.md)

+### DeToks

+The aim of DeToks is to be the decentralised version of the famous TikTok app.
+When leeching users pay tokens, and when seeding they gain tokens.

+The user can watch videos on the main screen:

+`TODO insert picture`

+The user can swipe up or down, going forwards or backwards in the videos.
+The statistics of the video can be viewed in the video statistics screen:

+`TODO insert picture`

+The videos are shown according to the leeching strategy that the user can select in the settings screen:

+`TODO insert picture`

+The user can also turn on seeding, in which case videos are downloaded according to the seeding strategy so that they can then be seeded:

+`TODO insert picture`

+More documentation on the DeToks app can be found [here]().

 ### Do you want to add your own app?

 - [Adding your own app to the TrustChain Super App](doc/AppTutorial.md)